nolanfeeny/cyberambassadors/README.md

 # Cyber Ambassadors

-This is a website for the Cyber Ambassadors grant of the CMSE Department at Michigan State University
+This is a static website (run by pelican) for the Cyber Ambassadors grant of the CMSE Department at Michigan State University